 We do not stock or provide prescriptions for controlled substances.

-If a doctor at FMC writes you a prescription to take to another pharmacy, such as HyVee or Walmart, you should contact that pharmacy for a refill.
+If a doctor at FMC writes you a prescription to take to another pharmacy, such as HyVee or Walmart, contact that pharmacy for a refill.
 If an authorization is required, the pharmacy will contact FMC for approval.
-You should call when you have about a week left of your medicine to ensure that you get your refills on time.
+We recommend that you call when you have about a week left of your medicine, to ensure that you get your refills on time.
 Many pharmacies have an automated refill system so you can call even when they are closed and reorder you medication.

 Patients who need refills on medications that they received from the FMC dispensary should call the Clinic at least one week before running out of medication.
 We will review your chart and contact you about your refill.

 Medications may only be picked up during FMC Pharmacy Hours